Chessdog68/my-github-page/Matilda_Chess.md

 ![alt text](image-1.png)

-As astarting point with Flast on the front end in index.html i have interactive chess game using chessboard-1.0.0.min.js and classic Wikipedia-style pieces from chessboardjs.com.
-Moves are validated with chess.js, and legal user moves are sent to a backend for AI response.
-The board updates dynamically, creating a seamless human vs AI chess experience.
+As astarting point with Flast on the front end in index.html i have usesed Chessboard.js v1.0.0 to render an interactive chessboard with draggable pieces styled via the default Wikipedia-themed set.
+It’s paired with chess.js for move validation and game logic.
+Valid player moves trigger a /move POST request to fetch and display the AI’s response move dynamically, updating the board in real time.

 for app.py Flask backend powers the AI opponent using python-chess and Stockfish.
 User moves are validated server-side before being applied to the board.
 The engine responds with its best move using a low time limit and skill level for fast interaction.
 Communication happens via JSON through the /move endpoint, enabling real-time gameplay with legal move enforcement.

-once run the project looks similar to this
+Once run the project looks similar to this
 ![alt text](image-2.png)